isayasMatter/isayasmatter.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper was presented at IEEE VR 2023.
+Our paper "Like a Rolling Stone: Effects of Space Deformation During Linear Acceleration on Slope Perception and Cybersickness" was presented at IEEE VR 2023.